 The Legal Studies program is approved by the American Bar Association (ABA).
-Paralegals may not provide legal services to the public except as permitted by law.
-The ABA approval requires that ten (10) hours of legal specialty courses be taken in the traditional (face-to-face) format.
+Non-attorneys may not provide legal services directly to the public, except as permitted by law.
+The ABA approval requires that nine (9) credit hours of legal specialty courses be taken in the traditional (face-to-face) format.

 Foundations in Law

 Historical Perspectives of the Constitution

 Civil Litigation I & II